 Recreational Engagement Time Series

-This time series shows the percent of communities moderately to highly engaged in recreational fishing in the US from 2009 to 2019.
-Between 2014 and 2019 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed no significant trend.
+This time series shows the percent of communities moderately to highly engaged in recreational fishing in the US from 2009 to 2020.
+Between 2015 and 2020 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed a significant upward trend.

 Data Background and Caveats